mattermost/mattermost-handbook/operations/finance/partner-programs.md

 A directory of Mattermost partners can be found at https://mattermost.com/partners/.

-After completion of a partner agreement, partners are invited to send an overview of their services with a logo to inclusion in the Mattermost partner directory.
+After completion of a partner agreement, partners are invited to send an overview of their services with a logo for inclusion in the Mattermost partner directory.

 To get started, please email the following to partner-directory@mattermost.com: